sharkymark/rust-web-hw/README.md

 *   Diesel CLI (with SQLite support)
 *   Other development tools (Git, curl, etc.)
 *   GitHub CLI for authentication
+*   LLDB for debugging
+*   VS Code extensions:
+    *   Rust Analyzer
+    *   LLDB Debugger
+    *   GitHub Copilot
 *   AI coding agents: Aider, Goose
 *   GitHub Copilot VS Code extension

+**Non-root User:**
+The Dockerfile creates a non-root user (`vscode`) with UID 1000 and GID 1000.
+This user is used to run the application and perform development tasks within the container.
+Rust `cargo`, `rustup`, and AI coding agents Aider and Goose are configured to run as this non-root user.
 **Setup:**

 1. Ensure you have Docker and the VS Code Dev Containers extension installed.